 The metaphor is powerful for her understanding of herself.
 Did her perception of herself as savior die?
 Was that an immature perception?
 Is she now reborn into a more human and realistic position where she loves her family but does not surrender her life to them?
 Is she more of an adult now?

 This imagery, based on powerful beliefs that have gripped much of humanity for two thousand years, opened her awareness to the depth of the conflict between herself and her daughter.
 As Marla pondered the significance of the dream’s message she was building a bridge between her unconscious and conscious.
 She had more understanding of the rift between herself and her daughter.

 I wish I could tell you all was healed with this understanding.
 Healing takes time.
 But the bridge is now in place.
 Marla is more patient with her daughter.
 She conveys love while she maintains her independence.
 The daughter struggles with this new alignment.
 She must shoulder more of her own responsibilities.
 She can’t call her mother like Aladdin rubbing the lamp.
 But Marla no longer fights back.
 She doesn’t argue.
 She conveys love and patience.
 She conveys confidence in her daughter.

-The outcome may take time, but the outcome is hopeful.
+The outcome is unknown, but the outcome is hopeful.

 *Image by ʌʅєҳʌɲɗɾʌ ɱontanaro from Pixabay